Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 No. The script URL is always https://cdn.toolz.at/banner-cmp.js and your ID is set in the data-toolz-banner-id attribute.

 = Is it compatible with cache/CDN? =
 Yes.
-The script is only injected when enabled and does not send data by itself.
+The script is only enabled when you activate the banner and does not send data by itself.

 = Is there any branding or tracking? =
 No. The plugin is 100% white-label and privacy-first.

+= Is this plugin free? =
+Yes.
+It is free and open source (GPLv2 or later).

+= Does it work with any theme? =
+Yes, as long as your theme supports the standard `wp_footer` hook.

+= Can I use it for LGPD/GDPR/CCPA compliance? =
+Yes, the banner is designed for privacy and consent compliance in multiple jurisdictions.

 == Screenshots ==
 1. Settings page for Consent Mode Banner CMP (Free) - Toolz.